mrowqa/brainfuck-jit/Readme.md

 having my strong willing to write some JIT Compiler in Rust, I created this :) .

-I didn't wanted to use some assembler nor library like keystone or asmjit.
+I didn't want to use some assembler nor library like keystone or asmjit.
 I wanted to keep this project small and fun.
 And that's why it generates such suboptimal code.